Used Cantilever Racking

 Cantilever rack has 3 primary components: 1.
 Single or Double sided CANTILEVER TOWERS that include stackable base.
 Single sided is installed along a wall, double sided is installed away from a wall, maybe in the middle of the warehouse and accessed from both sides.
 8′ and 12′ tall towers are the most popular tower height.
 2. CANTILEVER ARMS are the horizontal members that support the load.
 They are typically offered in lengths of 24″, 36″, 48″ and 60″ in length.
 48″ cantilever arms are the most popular length.
 3. X-BRACE PANEL SETS are used to join cantilever towers together in a row.
 They are offered in 36″, 48″, 60″ and 72″ widths.
 The width you choose will ultimately determine how far the towers and arms are spaced from one another.
 Choose the brace panel size that best fits the length of bundle you are storing.
 If you tell us lengths of the bundles you are storing we will make a recommendation on the appropriate brace panel size for your needs.

 Let’s make sure we are talking the same language.
 An example of a proposed layout could be 1 section of 3 – 20′ single sided towers with stackable base plus 3 – 48″ arm levels using 60″ braces.
 Towers must be anchored to the concrete floor.
 Material is quoted non-seismic.
 Please specify if material must meet seismic conditions.
-Make sure the arms will not overload the upright with the capacities show above.
+Make sure the arms will not overload the upright with the used cantilever racking capacities show above.
 Check to make sure the material being stored on the arms will have no deflection.
 Please note point loading of arms will reduce the capacities of the arms.